Yeast assimilable nitrogen: Ammonia compounds

 Throughout fermentation ammonium is the primary form of assimilable nitrogen available to yeast.
 However, at crushing the juice may contain anywhere from 0 to 150 mg/L of ammonium salts, depending on the how much nitrogen the grapevine received in the vineyard.

 In the cell, the inorganic ammonia and ammonium ions get "fixed" through a series of chemical reactions that ultimately yields the organic nitrogen source glutamate.
 The ammonium ion also serves as an allosteric regulator for one of the enzymes used in glycolysis and may also have an effect on how the yeast cell transports glucose and fructose into the cell.
-The proteins used in the main glucose transport system have been show to have a half-life of 12 hours.
+The proteins used in the main glucose transport system have been shown to have a half-life of 12 hours.
 In the studies that put yeast cells through "ammonia starvation" the entire system shut down after 50 hours which gives strong evidence that a lack of ammonia/ammonium can create increase risk of having a stuck fermentation.

 Glutathione (GSH: L-gamma-glutamyl-L-cysteinylglycine) is present in high concentrations up to 10 mM in yeast cells.
 It assumes a pivotal role in response to sulfur and nitrogen starvation.

 Ammonia is not used by bacteria such as Acetobacter and the lactic acid bacteria used in malolactic fermentation.